-- 1) Streamlining or eliminating unnecessary planning, reporting, and administrative requirements in state-county partnership programs. - 2) Reducing or eliminating regulations designed to control the implementation of statemandated programs and services. - Granting counties greater flexibility to manage county programs in a more efficient and effective manner and tailored to a community's individual needs. - 4) Allowing counties to use the least costly methods of providing services while meeting operational needs.
+- 1) Streamlining or eliminating unnecessary planning, reporting, and administrative requirements in state-county partnership programs. - 2) Reducing or eliminating regulations designed to control the implementation of statemandated programs and services. - Granting counties greater flexibility to manage county programs more efficiently and effectively and tailor them to a community's individual needs. - 4) Allowing counties to use the least costly methods of providing services while meeting operational needs.